chanan/BlazorDB/docs/storageFormat.md

 ## Models

-`{FQN context class}-{FQN model class}-{Id}`
+`{FQN context class}-{FQN model class}-{Guid}`

+Contents:

-Each file stores the json serialized output of the model.
+* Each file stores the json serialized output of the model.
 One "row".

-Questions:

-1. What about models with no Id field?
-2. What if the Id is changed?
-3. What if the Id is changed to a duplicate another model with the same Id?

 ## Metadata

 `{FQN context class}-{FQN model class}-{metadata}`

-Metadata file will store metadata about the StorageSet such as index inforamtion.
+Contents:

+* Guids - List of persisted guids

+Initial implementation will regenerate the guid on every `SaveChanges()` and the list in the metadata table.
+Future implementation might store metadata about the model in the model value itself, so the guid will be loaded into memory and won't be regenerated.

+Future items that might be stored in the the metadata file would be items such as index infromation